AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-1.md

 <!--- ENGCOM-7674-->

-*  Added a test for deleting items from a customer’s wish list as an Admin user. _Fix submitted by Dmitry Tsymbal in pull request [28632](https://github.com/magento/magento2/pull/28632)_.
+*  Added a test for deleting items from a customer's wish list as an Admin user. _Fix submitted by Dmitry Tsymbal in pull request [28632](https://github.com/magento/magento2/pull/28632)_.
 [GitHub-28721](https://github.com/magento/magento2/issues/28721)

 <!--- ENGCOM-7675-->